 How to Reach

-The nearest airport is Umroi airport (near Shillong), it is around 72 km away.
-The nearest railway station is at Guwahati.
+The nearest airport is Umroi airport (near Shillong), which is around 72 km away.
+The nearest railway station is Guwahati.
 Jowai is well connected with both Shillong (66 km, 2 hours) and Guwahati (160 km, about 4 hours).
 Shared as well as exclusive taxis can be hired to take you to and from Jowai.
 Tourists can also visit Shillong as part of a day excursion from here.

-This lake is one of the most visited places of Jowai and also has historical significance.
+This lake is one of the most visited places in Jowai and also has historical significance.
 It is a manmade lake and is believed to have been made in medieval times by a young Khasi general named Sajar Nangli.
 In his memory, the lake is also referred to by the locals as “Pung Sajar Nangli”.
-It's situated in Jowai-Shillong National Highway at about 9 km from the heart of Jowai town.
+It's situated on Jowai-Shillong National Highway about 9 km from the heart of Jowai town.
 There is a popular campers sanctuary next to the lake.
 The area is also a popular picnic spot for tourists and locals.
 The lake is surrounded by beautiful grassland and orchids and trees.

 It is a nature park just west of Jowai town - located on the Shillong-Silchar highway close to Lalong village.
-The park is developed and maintained by the forest department and is a nature lovers paradise.
+The park is developed and maintained by the forest department and is a nature lovers' paradise.
 The place is full of Meghalaya flora and a variety of avifauna.

 Jowai Presbyterian Church

 Established almost 150 years ago by the Welsh Presbyterian Mission, it is the oldest church in Jowai.
 The church is located on National Highway 44 away from the hustle and bustle of the busy town.